Emergency Water Packet

 The inner packet:

-Moisture in the covering (like a thin sponge or paper towel) on the water pouch evaporates to provide evaporative cooling. | The water pouch is spun about 20 times, to speed up evaporation to increasing cooling. |
+Moisture in the covering (like a thick paper towel) on the water pouch evaporates to provide evaporative cooling.

 After the inner packet has been cooled by evaporation, it is torn open for drinking.